Covid 19 coronavirus: Horrifying figures show why Australia is in lockdown

 "We don't know what it will be as the disease progresses, but we are reassured to some extent about that.

-"The most important message from this model is we know that the tools we are using do work, and we can scale them up and down as necessary, and the data we have so far suggests that they are working."
+"The most important message from this model is we know that the tools we are using work, and we can scale them up and down as necessary."